kammitama5/kammitama5.github.io/_posts/2018-7-9-Monday-July-9th.md

  - I learned *so* much today, and it has helped me reason a lot better about code in general.
 It's so weird.
  - I also have another idea for PhD study that relates to one idea I have.
 It also relates to my GSoC project.
    So that would be kind of awesome.

+## Matthias also mentioned
+ - Quine and ```referential transparency```.
+I had no idea the two (philosophy and RT) were related.
+Now I want to read all of it.
+I downloaded the paper.
+I believe he calls it ```referential modularity```.
+Speaking to Matthias made me just think more deeply about a *lot* of stuff.
+All of a sudden I had all these questions.
+   He is really one of those persons who is not only passionate about what he does, but he makes you think about things in a different way.
+I really liked interacting with him.

 ## Meeting with my mentor
  - I filled out the second evaluation today.
 And had a really great meeting with both my mentors.